Skip to main content

 Each specialisation profile consists of a number of elective courses and projects, which we recommend you choose from if you wish to specialise in the relevant research area.

-To the extent possible, we aim to ensure that courses within the same specialisation profile do not overlap in times of classes if you follow the recommended course of study within the standard time limits.
+To the extent possible, we aim to ensure that courses within the same area of specialization do not overlap in times of classes if you follow the recommended course of study within the standard time limits.

 Algorithms are at the core of computer science and the recent popularity of the word "algorithms" is well deserved.
 In fact, what is often referred to as "intelligence" in systems is really huge amounts of data combined with advanced algorithms for searching and computing based on these data.